otacke/h5pxapikatchu/readme.txt

 2. You cannot only view the stored data, but also download them as an CSV file.

 == Changelog ==

+= 0.3.7 =
+- Fix listening for xAPI on Edge browsers.

 = 0.3.6 =
 - Allow any user that has the capability to create H5P content to see the results of content that he/she has created.